 If you are an international student looking to apply for a loan, almost all US lenders will require that you have a cosigner.
 On the other hand, if you are a student who is a US citizen, a cosigner can increase the likelihood of approval and improve the interest rate offered.
 Many students, especially undergraduate students, have very limited income and credit history.
 Whether or not you require a cosigner, there are two important reasons a cosigner can help with your international student loan:

-During the application process, the lenders will review your application to consider whether they are willing to issue a student loan.
+During the application process through lenders that require a cosigner, the lenders will review your application to consider whether they are willing to issue a student loan.
 The lender will evaluate whether they believe they will be paid back by looking at the financial history of the borrower and cosigner, asking:

 The interest rate is the cost of borrowing money.
 Depending on the creditworthiness of both the cosigner and borrower, the interest rate can fluctuate within a range.
 Someone with good credit will get a more favorable interest rate since the risk the lender is undertaking is less.